glennmckechnie/weewx-mesowx/README.md

     , user.mesowx.RawService

-from the end of the archive_services = [...] line
+from the end of the archive_services = [...] line.

 The RemoteSync version will also need action on your part as all the files that are generated and transferred to the local web server need to be transferred to your remote web server.
-This is the exact same directory and structure as the local, Raw version uses.  (ie:- That www/html/weewx/mesowx directory is portable.)
+This is the exact same directory and structure as the local, Raw version uses.  (ie:- That _www/html/weewx/mesowx_ directory is fully portable.)

-Copy that whole mesowx directory to your remote webserver and then; once all the files and directories are moved to that remote machine; then rename config-RemoteSync.json to config.json to allow that remote installation to work correctly.
+Copy that whole mesowx directory to your remote webserver and then; once all the files and directories are moved to that remote machine; then rename _config-RemoteSync.json_ to _config.json_ to allow that remote installation to work correctly.

 ie:- the file...